 What is a strain?

-A strain is an injury to a muscle or tendon, and is often caused by overuse, force,
+A strain is an injury to a muscle or tendon, and is often caused by overuse, or an

-or stretching.
-The treatment for a strain is rest, ice, compression, and elevation
+excessive force.
+Treatment for a strain is rest, ice, compression, and elevation (R.I.C.E).